fashberg/WThermostatBeca/Installation.md

 Check if main power is off.
 Ensure no one switches if on.

-## 2. Check and remove old Thermostate
+## 2. Check and remove old Thermostat
-Open old thermostate.
+Open old thermostat.
 Check function of inputs and outputs and notice the wiring.
 ![install-001](docs/install-001.jpg)

 ## 2. Remove Display-Unit